marcopennekamp/lore/specification/expressions.md

 The default implementation of struct equality considers two structs with different open property types as equal if their property values are equal under `lore.core.equal?`, as struct types have no bearing on the definition of equality.

-Struct ordering is governed by `lore.core.less_than?`, which by default returns `false` as it assumes that structs are unordered.
-You can override `lore.core.less_than?` with your own definition for any combination of types.
+A struct `s1` is less than a struct `s2` if `s1` and `s2` have the same schema and their properties in their order of declaration are lexicographically ordered under `lore.core.less_than?`.
+You can override `lore.core.less_than?` with your own definition for any combination of (struct) types.